RWLPedal/music-pcbs/SongifierBoost/README.md

 ## Versions

+* V1.1 - Updated to position the knob to the top of the layout and verified.
+In the previous layout, caps and board collided with jacks, forcing knob to be positioned too low in the enclosure.
 * V1.0 - First public version.
 Small tweaks a few traces and a tiny silkscreen adjustment.
 * V0.9 - First version.
 Verified, works well.